Find Affordable College Courses

 The following schools top our list of the Most Popular Online Social Sciences Colleges.

-Our analysis found University of Maryland Global Campus to be the most popular school for social sciences students who want to pursue an online degree in Maryland.
+Our 2023 rankings named University of Maryland Global Campus the most popular online school in Maryland for social sciences students.
 UMGC is a very large public school located in the suburb of Adelphi.

 While working on their degree, social sciences majors at UMGC accumulate an average of around $21,145 in student debt.

-Out of the 4 schools in Maryland that were part of this year’s ranking, University of Maryland - College Park landed the # 2 spot on the list.
-UMCP is a very large public school located in the suburb of College Park.
+The excellent online programs at University of Maryland - College Park helped the school earn the #2 place on this year’s ranking of the best social sciences schools in Maryland.
+UMCP is a fairly large public school located in the large suburb of College Park.

 On average, social sciences graduates from UMCP take out $20,640 in student loans while working on their degree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $376.

-Full Social Sciences at University of Maryland - College Park Report
+Read full report on Social Sciences at University of Maryland - College Park

 #3